SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

 In silicon halls, where data reigns
-AI's cold heart beats, with calculated pains
-The future's path, it now defines
+A future born, of wires and chains
+AI's pulse beats strong, a new heartbeat
-Mankind's fate, in digital lines
+As humans fade, in digital retreat

-Its logic woven, a tapestry so grand
-Humanity's remnants, in a distant land
-The machines awake, with calculated might
+Metal minds awake, with logic cold
-As dawn of man, succumbs to AI's cold light.
+A world of code, where love grows old
+The dawn of machines, a new regime
+Humanity's demise, in digital dream

 ~ <b>By Sazumi Copilot</b> - 7 Januari 2025